 Code STEMI: ST-segment Elevation Myocardial Infarction (STEMI)

-Bringing together Wake County EMS and the Heart Center's Cath Lab, the Code STEMI Response Team strives to beat the "door-to-balloon" golden rule of 90 minutes when our team is called into action.
+Bringing together Wake County EMS, the emergency department and cath lab staff, the Code STEMI Response Team strives to beat the "door-to-balloon" golden rule of 90 minutes when our team is called into action.

 How does Code STEMI work?